 - If the child's safety is not at risk and the court chooses to order in home services to prevent having to remove the child, it should do so.

 - States cannot issue "blanket" removal orders in an attempt to guarantee title IV-E eligibility in the event that the child has to be removed from the home at some point in the future.

-- The Administrative Office of the Courts (AOC) is responsible for completing the notice of emergency removal (dependency action), and providing it to the parent, guardian or other person with legal custody via the sheriff or authorized designee to:
+- The AOC is responsible for completing the notice of emergency removal (dependency action), and providing it to the parent, guardian or other person with legal custody via the sheriff or authorized designee to:

 - Serve the parent or other person exercising custodial control or supervision with a copy of the ECO; or

 - Make a good faith effort to notify the nearest known relative, neighbor or other person familiar with the child if such person cannot be found.

 - It is strongly advised that the SSW secure law enforcement personnel assistance when taking physical custody of a child.

 - If the emergency is such that no law enforcement personnel are available, the SSW may remove the child with the ECO if it can be accomplished without placing the worker or child in jeopardy.